mohamedhaiham94/Fusion-of-Single-and-Integral-Multispectral-Aerial-Images/README.md

 Source Code and Data: Fusion of Single and Integral Multispectral Aerial Images
 ====================================================================

 This is a pytorch implementation of Youssef, M. and Bimber, O., 2023.
-Fusion of Single and Integral Multispectral Aerial Images. arXiv preprint arXiv:2311.17515. (https://arxiv.org/abs/2311.17515)
+Fusion of Single and Integral Multispectral Aerial Images.
+Remote Sens.
+2024, 16, 673. (https://doi.org/10.3390/rs16040673)

 **Abstract:**
-We present a novel hybrid (model- and learning-based) architecture for fusing the most significant features from conventional aerial images and integral aerial images that result from synthetic aperture sensing for removing occlusion caused by dense vegetation.
-It combines the environment’s spatial references with features of unoccuded targets.
-Our method out-beats the state-of-the-art, does not require manually tuned parameters, can be extended to an arbitrary number and combinations of spectral channels, and is reconfigurable to address different use-cases.
+An adequate fusion of the most significant salient information from multiple input channels is essential for many aerial imaging tasks.
+While multispectral recordings reveal features in various spectral ranges, synthetic aperture sensing makes occluded features visible.
+We present a first and hybrid (model- and learning-based) architecture for fusing the most significant features from conventional aerial images with the ones from integral aerial images that are the result of synthetic aperture sensing for removing occlusion.
+It combines the environment’s spatial references with features of unoccluded targets that would normally be hidden by dense vegetation.
+Our method outperforms state-of-the-art two-channel and multi-channel fusion approaches visually and quantitatively in common metrics, such as mutual information, visual information fidelity, and peak signal-to-noise ratio.
+The proposed model does not require manually tuned parameters, can be extended to an arbitrary number and arbitrary combinations of spectral channels, and is reconfigurable for addressing different use cases.
+We demonstrate examples for search and rescue, wildfire detection, and wildlife observation.

 **Authors:** Mohamed Youssef and Oliver Bimber